Noncommutative Poisson vertex algebras and Courant-Dorfman algebras: The Kontsevich--Rosenberg principle

 \subsection{The Kontsevich--Rosenberg principle for double Poisson (vertex) algebras}

-The Kontsevich--Rosenberg principle \cite{Kon94a,KR00} states that a noncommutative algebro-geometric structure on $A$ should naturally induce the corresponding algebro-geometric structure on the representation scheme $\Rep(A,N)$.
-Here, if $d=(d_1,\dots,d_n)\in\mathbb{N}^n$ denotes a dimension vector, we set $N:=\sum^n_{i=1}d_i$.
-Then, if $M_N(\kk)$ stands for the algebra of $N\times N$-matrices, we define the functor
+The Kontsevich--Rosenberg principle \cite{Kon94a,KR00} is a guiding rule used to find noncommutative versions of standard geometric notions.
+It states that a noncommutative geometric structure on a finitely generated associative algebra $A$ should naturally induce the corresponding geometric structure on the representation schemes.
+To construct these schemes, throughout~\secref{sec:KR-double-CD}, we fix an $R$-algebra $A$, where the algebra $R$ is semi-simple, given by